Pattern-Recognition-Group-UniBe/post_doc_challenge/README.md

 # Expected output
 1. Predicted classes of the graphs in the form of a csv file with two columns (C1 graph_name, C2 predicted class)
 2. Graph Edit Distance matrix between the test and training graphs in the form of a csv file.
-3. For examples of the output format, see example_output folder
+3. For examples of the output format, see "example_output" folder (the results presented there are not actual results).